kubesphere/website/content/en/docs/access-control-and-account-management/multi-tenancy-in-kubesphere.md

 The first and foremost challenge is how to define multi-tenancy in an enterprise and the security boundary of tenants.
 [The discussion about multi-tenancy](https://docs.google.com/document/d/1fj3yzmeU2eU8ZNBCUJG97dk_wC7228-e_MmdcmTNrZY) has never stopped in the Kubernetes community, while there is no definite answer to how a multi-tenant system should be structured.

-## Challenges in Kubernetes Multi-Tenancy
+## Challenges in Kubernetes Multi-tenancy

 Multi-tenancy is a common software architecture.
 Resources in a multi-tenant environment are shared by multiple users, also known as "tenants", with their respective data isolated from each other.
 The administrator of a multi-tenant cluster must minimize the damage that a compromised or malicious tenant can do to others and make sure resources are fairly allocated.